winzou/symfony2-checklist/en/configure-monolog.md

 * Send errors to the website administrator by email (logs of "error" level);
 * Record _all_ authentications, as these are logs of "info" level, that are not logged by default.

-Let's ocnfigure Monolog thanks to `config_prod.yml`:
+Let's configure Monolog thanks to `config_prod.yml`:

 	monolog:
 		handlers: